Randy J Hinrichs

 Can you survive an immersive environment for an entire quarter?
 Using virtual worlds and immersive environments, learn and apply immersive concepts and skills from information management techniques, technology design and digital culture formation to virtual worlds.
-Requires understanding HCI, 3D systems, Web markup languages, and end-user programming tools.
-Students analyze three immersive platforms, examining design methods and user centric design for human-information interaction.
+Requires of working knowledge of Value Sensitive Design.
+Will be learning gamification techniques by designing, partnering and building inside virtual environment.

 Student learning goals

 o Demonstrate an understanding of the human factors affecting immersive virtual world design.